-- We offer an industry leading benefits package that includes a 401(K) with employer match, medical, dental, vision, flex spending, and tuition reimbursements.
+- We offer an industry leading benefits package that includes a 401(K) with employer match, Employee Stock Purchase Plan, profit sharing, medical, dental, vision, flex spending, and tuition reimbursements.

 - We strongly believe in promoting from within.
 Every employee has the opportunity to participate in our Individual Development Plan (IDP) process.
 If you have the drive to make a better career for yourself, we will help you achieve that goal.

 - We strongly advocate for the use of the most current technology our industry has to offer.
 We provide software to our salespeople that helps prospect new customers, manage existing relationships, and provide our TEAM every opportunity to WIN.